mw55309/EG_MinION_2016/03_Basecall_Alignment.md

 ## Aligning reads to a reference

-A number of different alignment tools have been proposed
+A number of different alignment tools have been proposed for nanopore data.
+Three good ones are [BWA](http://bio-bwa.sourceforge.net/), [LAST](http://last.cbrc.jp/) and [Graphmap](https://github.com/isovic/graphmap).
+We will start with BWA.

-We can either use BWA or LAST.
-In our experience BWA tends to be fast but less sensitive, and LAST tends to be slow but more sensitive.

 BWA straight to sorted BAM: